From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: In-context learning can arise by modeling co-occurrence via CBOW

-In Section \ref{sec:icl-single}, we discussed the case where the training sentences contain one relationship, namely $(c_i, d_i)$'s.
-We now explore ICL on dual-connected-relationship tasks, where the two types of relationships are connected and denoted by $(c_i, d_i)$ and $(c_i, e_i)$: $c_i$ might represent a country, $d_i$ its capital city, and $e_i$ its currency.
-The vocabulary comprises $c_{1:K}, d_{1:K}, e_{1:K}, r_{1:L}$, where $r_i$'s represent other words.
-The corresponding ICL tasks thus take the form $c_{i_1} d_{i_1} \cdots c_{i_{\ell}} d_{i_{\ell}} c_{i_{\ell+1}}$ and $c_{i_1} e_{i_1} \cdots c_{i_{\ell}} e_{i_{\ell}} c_{i_{\ell+1}}$, where the model is expected to output $d_{i_{\ell+1}}$ and $e_{i_{\ell+1}}$.
-This involves \textit{task selection} as the model should use the in-context examples to infer the task.
-We first present Theorem \ref{prop:icl-cbow-2}, which states that a trained CBOW model can perform task selection if each sentence contains exactly two distinct $(c_i, d_i)$ pairs or two distinct $(c_i, e_i)$ pairs with uniform probability.
-Its proof is in Appendix \ref{app:proof-thm-2}.
+Building on the scenario that contains only a single type of relationship between frequently co-occurring word pairs, namely $(c_i, d_i)$, we now explore ICL on dual-connected-relationship word analogy tasks.
+Here, some words frequently co-occur with two different types of words in the training data, represented by the relationships $(c_i, d_i)$ and $(c_i, e_i)$.
+For instance, $c_i$ might represent a country, $d_i$ its capital city, and $e_i$ its currency.
+The vocabulary is comprised of $c_{1:K}, d_{1:K}, e_{1:K}, r_{1:L}$, where $r_i$'s represent other words.
+Moreover, the corresponding ICL tasks take the form $c_{i_1} d_{i_1} \cdots c_{i_{\ell}} d_{i_{\ell}} c_{i_{\ell+1}}$ and $c_{i_1} e_{i_1} \cdots c_{i_{\ell}} e_{i_{\ell}} c_{i_{\ell+1}}$, where the model is expected to output $d_{i_{\ell+1}}$ and $e_{i_{\ell+1}}$, respectively.
+These can be regarded as \textit{task selection} since the model should use the in-context examples to infer the tasks.
+We present Theorem \ref{prop:icl-cbow-2}, stating that a trained CBOW model can perform task selection if each sentence contains exactly two distinct $(c_i, d_i)$ or two distinct $(c_i, e_i)$ pairs with uniform probability.{\footnote{{We can also theoretically show that ICL works (up to a certain number of training examples) in this scenario, but the calculations are extremely tedious.
+Therefore, we only present empirical evidence in Table \ref{tab:two-con}.}}}